platformsh/platformsh-docs/integration/webhooks.rst

 .. _github-hook:

-Github
+GitHub
 ------

-The `Github <https://github.com>`_ integration allows you to manage your Platform.sh environments directly from your Github repository.
+The `GitHub <https://github.com>`_ integration allows you to manage your Platform.sh environments directly from your GitHub repository.

 Supported: